 To help you the client understand the polishing process it is best to explain the resin bond diamond grits.
 After densifying we generally run the following grits….100/200/400/800/1800.
 See the explanations below as they relate to gloss.

 Level 0/Very Low gloss – stop at 200 grit resin bond diamond

 Level 1/Low gloss – stop at 400 grit resin bond diamond

 Level 2/Medium gloss – stop at 800 grit resin bond diamond

 Level 3/High gloss – stop at 1800 grit resin bond diamond

 The client must decide how much shine they want and what is safe for their environment.
 The higher the grit/the higher the shine; the lower the coefficient of friction.
-Generally speaking polished concrete floors are not slippery (even with water).
-Our level 1 and level 2 sheen finish is comparable to a new concrete floor.
+Generally speaking polished floors are not slippery (even with water).
+Our level 1 and level 2 sheen finish is comparable to a brand new floor.
 Housekeeping and the removal of surface dirt is required to maximize the coefficient of friction.